ChrstphrHll/npc_gen/students/Hanro Fieryat.md

 ---
 ### Description
 - 1st year Triton Paladin in Alderden
-- straight brunette hair that's kept back by a blue headband, Pale Gray eyes, and Pale Green skin
+- short curly black hair that's plain, Pale Gray eyes, and Pale Green skin
 - Is Gentle and Sedentary, and has Charisma as their ideal

 ### Organizations